0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 ### 8.3.b : Verification

-Now, it's only a matter of adapting :
+Now, it's only a matter of small adaptations:

-1. Replace old 2bit wite `write_back_source` as 3bits wide
+1. Replace old 2bit write `write_back_source` as 3bits wide
 2. check if all previous tests still passes
 3. add our new simple assetion check test